dennislee928/actinspace.org/ARCHITECTURE.md

 Space-SOC shows an attack timeline with source, attempted commands and defence mechanisms.

-6. Threat model (summary)
-6.1 Assets

-Space segment

-Satellite-sim software and configuration

-Onboard update mechanism and keys

-Ground segment

-Ground-station-sim application

-TT&C gateway

-DevSecOps / CI environment

-Shared infrastructure

-Artefact registry

-Logs and telemetry datastore

-Identity provider (conceptual)

-6.2 Trust boundaries

-Between CI / signing service and registry

-Between ground-station-sim and TT&C gateway

-Between TT&C gateway and satellite-sim

-Between all components and Space-SOC

-6.3 Representative threats

-T1 – Malicious or compromised software updates

-Supply-chain / CI compromise; malicious images deployed to satellites.

-T2 – Unauthorised command injection

-Stolen credentials, weak auth, direct uplink spoofing attempts.

-T3 – Telemetry and log tampering

-Attackers suppress or alter evidence to evade detection.

-T4 – Multi-segment campaigns

-Ground IT compromise pivoting into satellite operations.

-6.4 Mitigations mapping (high level)

-T1 – Use signed artefacts, attestation, SBOM and policy checks; align with SPD-5 and ENISA supply-chain guidance. stli.iii.org.tw
-+2
-ResearchGate
-+2

-T2 – Enforce identity-aware TT&C gateway, least-privilege policies, command signing, anomaly detection; aligned with Zero-Trust for space communications. cyber
-+2
-aerospace.org
-+2

-T3 – Centralised, append-only logging, integrity checks on logs, and independent monitoring in Space-SOC.

-T4 – Holistic visibility where CI, gateway and satellite telemetry all feed correlation and scenario detection based on SPARTA / SPACE-SHIELD style attack flows.
-Industrial Cyber
-+3
-aerospace.org
-+3
-Space & Cybersecurity Info
-+3

-A more detailed threat model and mapping to specific SPARTA / SPACE-SHIELD techniques can be captured in docs/THREAT_MODEL_SPARTA_ENISA.md.

-7. Non-functional considerations

-Modularity – each plane can be deployed and tested independently.

-Extensibility

-Additional satellite types or missions can be added by instantiating more satellite-sim nodes.

-New attack scenarios can be added to threat-library/ without changing core code.

-Performance

-Initial implementation targets a lab environment; real-time constraints are not strict.

-Design should allow later simulation of latency / bandwidth constraints.

-Security

-Even in a lab, secrets handling, least privilege, and hardening should be applied where practical.

-Portability

-Pure containerised deployment for local development; small K3s cluster for multi-node testing.

-8. Future extensions

-Integrate with actual cyber ranges (e.g. Airbus-style CyberRange concepts) for training.
-Airbus

-Implement more advanced analytics (ML-based anomaly detection on telemetry and commands).

-Introduce more detailed RF / orbital simulation for realistic timing and topology.

-Expose external APIs so that third-party tools can plug into the Space-SOC.
+## 6. Threat model (summary)

+### 6.1 Assets

+**Space segment**

+- Satellite-sim software and configuration
+- Onboard update mechanism and keys

+**Ground segment**

+- Ground-station-sim application
+- TT&C gateway
+- DevSecOps / CI environment

+**Shared infrastructure**

+- Artefact registry
+- Logs and telemetry datastore
+- Identity provider (conceptual)

+### 6.2 Trust boundaries

+- Between CI / signing service and registry
+- Between ground-station-sim and TT&C gateway
+- Between TT&C gateway and satellite-sim
+- Between all components and Space-SOC

+### 6.3 Representative threats

+- **T1 – Malicious or compromised software updates**
+  - Supply-chain / CI compromise; malicious images deployed to satellites.

+- **T2 – Unauthorised command injection**
+  - Stolen credentials, weak auth, direct uplink spoofing attempts.

+- **T3 – Telemetry and log tampering**
+  - Attackers suppress or alter evidence to evade detection.

+- **T4 – Multi-segment campaigns**
+  - Ground IT compromise pivoting into satellite operations.

+### 6.4 Mitigations mapping (high level)

+- **T1** – Use signed artefacts, attestation, SBOM and policy checks; align with SPD-5 and ENISA supply-chain guidance.

+- **T2** – Enforce identity-aware TT&C gateway, least-privilege policies, command signing, anomaly detection; aligned with Zero-Trust for space communications.

+- **T3** – Centralised, append-only logging, integrity checks on logs, and independent monitoring in Space-SOC.

+- **T4** – Holistic visibility where CI, gateway and satellite telemetry all feed correlation and scenario detection based on SPARTA / SPACE-SHIELD style attack flows.

+A more detailed threat model and mapping to specific SPARTA / SPACE-SHIELD techniques can be captured in `docs/THREAT_MODEL_SPARTA_ENISA.md`.

+## 7. Non-functional considerations

+- **Modularity** – each plane can be deployed and tested independently.

+- **Extensibility**
+  - Additional satellite types or missions can be added by instantiating more satellite-sim nodes.
+  - New attack scenarios can be added to threat-library/ without changing core code.

+- **Performance**
+  - Initial implementation targets a lab environment; real-time constraints are not strict.
+  - Design should allow later simulation of latency / bandwidth constraints.

+- **Security**
+  - Even in a lab, secrets handling, least privilege, and hardening should be applied where practical.

+- **Portability**
+  - Pure containerised deployment for local development; small K3s cluster for multi-node testing.

+## 8. Future extensions

+- Integrate with actual cyber ranges (e.g. Airbus-style CyberRange concepts) for training.
+- Implement more advanced analytics (ML-based anomaly detection on telemetry and commands).
+- Introduce more detailed RF / orbital simulation for realistic timing and topology.
+- Expose external APIs so that third-party tools can plug into the Space-SOC.